SCHOOL UNIFORM AND APPEARANCE

 Leggings are not to be worn.

-Black leather-type shoes (low heels allowed for girls).
+Black leather-type shoes (low heels allowed).

 - Jewellery is not allowed, except one pair of studs for pierced ears.
 No other piercings are permitted.
 The wearing of retainers is not permitted.

 - Hair should be of a single, natural tone.
 Two-tone hairstyles are not acceptable.
 Extreme hairstyles are not permitted.

 - Personal music devices and mobile phones have to be switched off and out of sight during lessons and inside the school building at all times.
 Students may listen to personal music devices and use mobile phones outside or in the restaurant during breaks and lunchtime.